SapitoSucio/froggo-guides/docs/script_commands.md

 \***changesex**({**<char_id\>**});

-This command will change the gender for the attached character's account.
+This command will change the gender for the attached character`s account.
 If it was male, it will become female, if it was female, it will become male.
 The change will be written to the character server, the player will receive the
 message: "Need disconnection to perform change-sex request..." and the player